saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 a.
 You can easily take code from any framework and parse it into the Sauce Labs proprietary test framework language and run your tests more easily
 b.
 You can quickly access a test environment that makes it easy to start running your Cypress (or other non-Webdriver based) tests on Sauce Labs*
 c.
 You can quickly get sample code for a Cypress tests that will automatically be run on Sauce Labs without any setup
 d.
-You can use any type of JavaScript testing framework, with any kinds of browser automation tools, and run them by simply adding your credentials to Saucectl
+You can use any type of JavaScript testing framework, with any kinds of browser automation tools, and run them by simply adding your credentials to saucectl

 *Sauce CTL allows you to run tests that are written using a non-webdriver based framework such as Cypress, and using only a couple commands and choosing a few options, run tests from that framework.
 It does not parse any test code from one framework to another, or create code for you, however it does offer you options to use a wider ranges of test frameworks.